-Overview of financial results for the fiscal year ended March 31, 2018
+Overview of financial results for the fiscal year ended March 31, 2020

 *Honda Group unit sales is the total unit sales of completed products of Honda, its consolidated subsidiaries and its affiliates and joint ventures accounted for using the equity method.
 Consolidated unit sales is the total unit sales of completed products corresponding to consolidated sales revenue to external customers, which consists of unit sales of completed products of Honda and its consolidated subsidiaries.

-Forecasts for the fiscal year ending March 31, 2019
+Forecasts for the fiscal year ending March 31, 2021

 Capital investment and R&D expenses

-For the fiscal year ended March 31, 2018, capital investment amounted to 433.8 billion yen, a decrease of 19.8% year on year.
-Principal items were investments related to new model introductions and the enhancement, streamlining and upgrading of production, sales and R&D facilities.
-For the fiscal year ending March 31, 2019, we are planning for capital investment of 480.0 billion yen*, an increase of 10.6% year on year.
-In China, where we need more production capacity, we are currently building a third Dongfeng Honda plant with a target to begin production in the first half of 2019**.
-With respect to investment related to electrification, which is expected to grow in importance going forward, while we will continue to consider possible alliances in the area of motors for electric vehicles and for the joint development and mass production of fuel cell systems, we will seek to hold down an increase in capital investment by utilizing our corporate resources more efficiently.
+With respect to investment related to electrification, which is expected to grow in importance going forward, while we will leverage alliances in the area of motors for electric vehicles and for the joint development and mass production of fuel cell systems, we will seek to hold down an increase in capital investment by utilizing our corporate resources more efficiently.

 * As of August 5, 2020

 Honda strives to carry out its operations worldwide from a global perspective and to increase its corporate value.
 With respect to the redistribution of profits to its shareholders, which we consider to be one of the most important management issues, the distribution of dividends is determined after taking into account, among others, its retained earnings for future growth and consolidated earnings performance based on a long-term perspective.